swaldman/evolving-ballot-general-election-2020-11-03/SF-Member-Community-College-Board.md

 ---

-For now I am following the [SF League of Pissed Off Voters' endorsements](https://www.theleaguesf.org/), though I may update this.
+For now I am following the [SF League of Pissed Off Voters' endorsements](https://www.theleaguesf.org/), whose perspective is generally similar to mine.
+I may update this if I learn more.